-Redecorating the Oval Office isn’t just a statement of the president’s taste.
+Redecorating the Oval Office is not just a statement of the president’s taste.
 It’s also a statement of control.
-This is the venue where the president meets international dignitaries and greets the cameras to share messages of grave importance.
+This is the office where the president meets international dignitaries and greets the cameras to share messages of grave importance.
 He (or, one day, she) doesn’t want it to look like his predecessor still owns the turf.

 It was William Howard Taft, the 27th president of the United States, who first moved the seat of power into what would become the Oval Office in 1909.
 As American Home Shield® celebrates our 50th anniversary this year, and we wanted to look back at the evolution of the most illustrious room in the nation’s most famous house.